zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/json/json.md

 Estimated Time: 30 minutes

-Watch the video below for a quick walk through of the lab.
+Watch the video below for a quick walk through of the task.

 [](youtube:MrSXStEfOF4)

 ### Objectives

-In this lab, you will:
+In this task, you will:

 * Use JSON_Serialize to convert binary JSON data to a human-readable string.
 * Use dot notation to extract values from JSON data.